-Objective: The purpose of these two assignments is to become familiar with the details of the rendering pipeline.
+Objective: The purpose of these two assignments is to let you to become familiar with the details of the rendering pipeline.
 A good understanding of the rendering pipeline is a great help in writing and debugging programs that use OpenGL and other graphics APIs.
-In this assignment you will implement the basic functionality required to rasterize polygons, as well as parameter interpolation for lighting and texturing.
+In these assignments, you will implement the basic functionality required to rasterize polygons, as well as parameter interpolation for lighting and texturing.
 You will be provided with a framework in which you will write your implementation and a program that you can use to test it.